-Her work often touches on architecture and design; food and drink; travel; and sustainability.
+Her work often touches on the environment, climate, architecture, design, technology, food, and drink.
 It has been published, in print or online, by the New Yorker, the New York Times, the Wall Street Journal, the Atlantic’s CityLab, Travel + Leisure, AFAR, Texas Monthly, Modern Farmer, and beyond.
 A forthcoming essay on grain elevators will be included in an anthology on Midwestern architecture (Belt Publishing, September 2019).